Rubis-Mecenat/rubis-mecenat/wp-content/plugins/media-cleaner/readme.txt

 1. Media -> Media Cleaner

 == Changelog ==

+= 7.0.0 (2025/12/03) =
+* Fix: Prevent the plugin from loading on pages where it is not needed.
+* Add: CSV export option for scan results to make it easier to review.
+* Add: Support for pagination in FooGalleries so all gallery items are properly scanned.
+* Add: Recursive scanning for ACF Blocks to ensure nested blocks are fully detected.
+* Add: FooGallery parser support for block shortcodes.
+* 🎵 Discuss with others about Media Cleaner on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/media-cleaner/reviews/).
+Thank you!
+* 🥰 If you want to help us, check our [Patreon](https://www.patreon.com/meowapps).
+Thank you!

+= 6.9.8 (2025/11/13) =
+* Update: Enhanced UI and UX.
+* Fix: Fixed the Smart Slider 3 parser to load correctly and function as expected.
+* Add: Parsed "href" and "src" attributes in Enfold HTML to accurately extract URLs.
+* Refactor: Enhanced caching to store IDs and URLs in the DB.
+* Add: Support for the "value" attribute in Divi 5 blocks to facilitate ID extraction.
+* Update: Refined Divi parser to support both Divi 4 and Divi 5 simultaneously.
+* Fix: Hotfix for handling null values with substr, avoiding deprecated functions.
+* Fix: Fixed the Scan confirmation prompt to show only once.
+* Fix: Restricted scope of the "substr" function to prevent deprecation issues.
+* Update: Optimized database checks and CLI commands for faster performance.

 = 6.9.7 (2025/09/30) =
 * Add: Timeout mechanism to avoid a stalled scan.